 Yes, the Mobility Toolkit (MovesMethod’s entry program) is suitable for beginners.
 The coaches share various progression options for each exercise and encourage you to work at the level ideal for you.
 The exercises will challenge anyone, whether you’re an everyday person seeking to regain functional freedom or an elite athlete aiming to improve sports performance.

 The Mobility Toolkit does not require any specialized equipment.
-Small equipment, such as exercise resistance bands or a slant board, can enhance some exercises, but they are not required.
-The only things you will really need access to are everyday things you can find around your home, such as a small step, chair, and broomstick.
+Small equipment, such as resistance bands or a slant board, can enhance certain exercises, but it is not required.
+The only things you will really need access to are everyday items you can find around your home, such as a small step, a chair, and a broomstick.

 0 Comments